 During the first (pre-doc) year of the Copenhagen Bioscience PhD Programme students follow a curriculum comprising five courses and three rotation projects:

-Current CPH Bioscience PhD pre-docs can access the course handbook and other materials here.
+Current CPH Bioscience PhD pre-docs can access course materials here.

 New students start with the lecture course ‘Introduction to Molecular Bioscience’.
 Two days of lectures at each of the Novo Nordisk Foundation Research Centers give an excellent overview of the cutting-edge research and top researchers at all four Centers.
 These lectures extend students’ knowledge of protein research, basic metabolic research, stem cell research and bioengineering research.